✦ Scandinavian-inspired design, curated for modern living

 Voweek 9V Charger for LABIGO Spin Scrubber LA1 Pro

 Looking for a reliable power source for your LABIGO LA1 Pro?
-The Voweek 9V Charger plugs directly into the KS‑2619 model and the VWS211 scrubber, delivering 9 V 0.65 A (5.85 W) from any AC outlet between 100‑240 V, 50/60 Hz.
-Its 1.8 m cord gives you flexibility while you clean, and the Type A, 2‑pin plug fits North American sockets.
-Built with high‑quality, durable material, it includes over‑temperature, over‑charging, over‑current, over‑power, anti‑short‑circuit, and over‑voltage protection.
-You also get a one‑year warranty, Amazon’s 30‑day return guarantee, and customer service support.
+The Voweek 9V Charger plugs directly into the KS-2619 model and the VWS211 scrubber, delivering 9 V 0.65 A and 5.85 W from any AC outlet between 100-240 V, 50/60 Hz.
+Its 1.8 m cord gives you flexibility near an outlet, and the Type A, 2-pin plug fits North American sockets.
+Built with durable material, it includes over-temperature, over-charging, over-current, over-power, anti-short-circuit, and over-voltage protection.
+You also get a one-year warranty, Amazon’s 30-day return guarantee, and customer service support.

 Pros:

-- Long 1.8 m cord provides flexibility during cleaning.
+• Long 1.8 m cord provides flexibility near an outlet.

 Cons: